Skip to main content

 Which fiber supplement is best?

 Metamucil has been shown to have more health benefits overall versus Benefiber.
 In addition to being a fiber supplement, Metamucil is a proven bulk-forming laxative.
-It also has been shown to reduce heart disease by reducing LDL cholesterol.
+It has also been shown to reduce the risk of heart disease by lowering LDL cholesterol.
 Its effect on slowing digestion time helps maintain glycemic control and may aid in weight loss.

 Should you take fiber before or after a meal?